Winter Running: Run, Walk, Run - Warmups and Fuel That Work

 Quick Summary

-- Dynamic Prep: 5–8 minutes of movement raises body temp and protects form.
+- Dynamic Prep: 5–8 minutes of movement raises body temperature and helps protect form.

-- Hidden Dehydration: Cold can blunt thirst signals by up to 40%.
+- Hidden Dehydration: Cold can blunt thirst signals, so you still need to think about fluids.

 "Warm up gently, fuel simply, and let the walk breaks do their quiet work."